clarenceh/problems-vs-algorithms/explanation_7.md

 ## Logic implemented
 RouteTrieNode, RouteTrie and Router classes were implemented.

+Each RouteTrieNode carries the following attributes:
+1. A handler attribute (of type string) which indicates whether there exist a handler at this node (for the path which is compose of the sub-paths of parent nodes).
+1. A dictionary with the possible sub-paths as the key and a pointer to the child RouteTrieNode as the value.
+This indicates the possible child paths of the current node.

+Each RouteTrie carries the following attributes:
+1. The root RouteTrieNode which indicates the possible first sub-paths and a pointer to their corresponding child TrieNode.

+For the RouteTrie class, the "insert" and "find" operations were implemented as follows:
+1. For insert, we traverse the path for each sub-path (split with the "/" character).
+We start at the root node.
+Then for each sub-path, we check whether the sub-path is in the dictionary attribute of the RouteTrieNode.
+If yes, we proceed to the corresponding child RouteTrieNode and next sub-path.
+Otherwise, the sub-path will be added to the dict attribute, and then a new RouteTrieNode will be constructed as the child node of the sub-path.
+At the end of path, we set the handler attribute accordingly.
+1. For find, we traverse the RouteTrie tree base on the sub-path sequence

+For finding handler with the Router class, the following logic was implemented:
+1. Firstly, locate the RouteTriNode base the path string (split using the "/" character) that we want to search.
+1. If RouteTriNode for the path was not found in the RouteTrie, return "not found handler"
+1. If RouteTriNode for the path was found and the handler attribute is not None, then return the attribute as the handler.

 ## Run time complexity
 For Trie approach, the run time complexity of insert and search is of O(n), where n is the number of tokens upon splitting the path with "/" character.